CSYE6225-Shivani/webapp/README.md

 2. Perform a code change

-3. Push the code change to GitHub which will trigger CI workflow and generate AMI ID.
+3. Push the code change to GitHub which will trigger CI workflow and generate AMI ID in dev account to be shared with demo account.

 4. Copy generated AMI ID